karl-dau/findsubstrings/README.md

 Matching algorithms runs in O(n*m) time, where n is the length of the string and m is the length of the substring.

+Prints no output if no matches are found.

 ## Usage help

 ```